joomla/rfc/proposed/content-elements-meta.md

 ## 1. Summary

 Content Elements are standardised Data Objects for presentation purposes.
-They represent content structures and element behaviour in a way independant from the finally generated output.
+They represent content structures and element behaviour in a way independent from the finally generated output.

 This specification aims to define flexible and useful Content Elements for output